Down Argentine Way: Critical reception

 Henry Stephenson is cast as a rich race-horse owner with an atrocious adopted dialect.
 Don Ameche does a rumba in Spanish with castanets and talks about orchids, as rare in Argentina as they are in New York.
 Betty Grable does a conga with bumps...The Nicholas Brothers do a tap dance in awful Spanish and add to the Argentine impression that all Yanquis think they [Argentines] are Indians or Africans...There are jokes like—"Whenever ten Argentines get together there is a horse race."

+One should note that many African American acts performed in Argentina in the 1940s and it’s doubtful they had a complete grasp of the local dialect of Spanish.
 Critics of the film have further remarked that the typical tango scene was contaminated by elements of Afro-Cuban rhumba and Spanish flamenco, which have nothing to do with the Argentine style.

 The same criticism has been leveled against the legacy of Carmen Miranda.
 She has been accused by contemporary cultural writers of collaborating in the "Latino" stereotype creation for Hollywood, characterized by homogenizing all the diversity and differences between the Latin American nations into one identity, heavily influenced by Mexico and the Caribbean, and ignoring most of the other cultures within the continent.
 As author Karen Backstein observed, "Hollywood musicals went Down Argentine Way with 'Brazilian bombshell' Carmen Miranda and not a tango step visible anywhere."